eurocontrol-asu/open_alaqs/documents/USER_GUIDE.md

 #### [Point sources](#point-sources)

-Stationary or infrastructure-related emissions from airport facilities, such as power and heating plants, incinerators, training fires, and fuel storage tanks, are accounted for and represented as point sources in Open-ALAQS.
+Stationary or infrastructure-related emissions from airport facilities, such as power and heating plants, incinerators, training fires, and fuel storage tanks, are accounted for and represented as point sources in OpenALAQS.

 When adding a point, the following information is required:
 + **Parameters**